It’s a heart-slumping moment when you realise you can’t connect to the internet or your broadband speeds are struggling.

 How to tell whether a provider gives good customer service

-Service levels change all the time, and there are lots of factors that might have an influence on how much support is available.
+Service levels change all the time, and there are many factors that influence support and complaints handling.
 So, how can you tell whether you’ll get good or bad customer service before you sign up?

 Here are a few things you might want to look out for: